liquidprompt/liquidprompt/docs/config.rst

    :value: 0

    Shows the time using an analog clock instead of numeric values.
 The analog clock is "accurate" to the nearest half hour.
-You must have a unicode-capable terminal and a font with the "CLOCK" characters (U+1F550 - U+1F567).
+You must have a Unicode capable terminal and a font with the "CLOCK" characters (U+1F550 - U+1F567).

    Will only have an effect if :attr:`LP_ENABLE_TIME` is enabled.